top of page

 • Pay a £10 administration fee for repeated reminders.

-• Provide five weeks’ written notice to terminate tuition or pay fees in lieu.
+• Provide five weeks’ written notice to terminate tuition or pay fees in lieu of notice.*

 • Accept that missed lessons are non-refundable.

-• Acknowledge extra fees for exams, shows, and workshops.
+• Acknowledge that additional fees may apply for examinations, shows, workshops, and special events.

-• Faulty garments must be washed before return.
+6.3.2 Faulty garments must be washed before being returned.

-• Tights and socks cannot be returned if worn.
+6.3.4 Tights and socks cannot be returned once worn.

-Dance is a physical discipline, and teachers may need to gently place students to demonstrate correct positions.
-If parents object to this, the school may not be able to include their child in classes.
+6.4.1 Dance is a physical discipline, and teachers may need to gently place students to demonstrate correct positioning.

 7. Privacy Policy